mfirmanakbar/ruby-blog/README.md

 * then add, commit and pust to github

+* To add your SSH key to your heroku account so you don't have to use username and password everytime ->
+> heroku keys:add

 * intall heroku from https://devcenter.heroku.com/articles/heroku-cli and check installed
 > heroku
 > heroku --version